-17.8 Overview of Bottom Bar
+19.8 Status Bar

+1 USB Status - Displays the connection status of the USB connection.

+2 Device Selector - When multiple PDUS210 units are connected to the same PC, this dropdown box selects which unit is being controlled and monitored.
+The displayed number is the serial number.

-- 1 USB Status Displays the connection status of the USB connection. - 2 Device Selector Drop down that lets user select via serial number which PDUS210 to control, if multiple PDUS210s are connected to the computer. - 3 Pop Out Device Pops out a new window for the currently selected PDUS210. - 4 Disable All Disables all connected PDUS210s. - 5 Limit/Overload Status Displays the current limit or overload status, overloads will have preference. - 6 Software Locked Status Displays if the desktop software control has been locked out by the front panel or remote, can only be unlocked by pressing "Shutdown" button on the front panel or remote.
+3 Pop Out Device - Pops out a new window for the currently selected PDUS210.

+4 Disable All - Disables all connected PDUS210s.

+5 Limit/Overload Status - Displays the current limit or overload status, overload conditions have display preference.

+6 Software Locked Status - Displays if the desktop software has been locked out by the front panel controls or remote.
+Can be reset by pressing "Shutdown" on the front panel or remote.

-- 7 Not Calibrated Warning-Displays if the currently selected PDUS210 is not calibrated. - 8 Remote/Front Panel Status Displays the status of remote/front panel control.
+7 Not Calibrated Warning- Displays if the currently selected PDUS210 is not calibrated.

+8 Remote/Front Panel Status - Displays the status of remote or front panel control.

-18 Frequency Sweep Mode
+20 Frequency Sweep Mode